Sikanni Chief Canyon Protected Area

 Location and Maps

-- Conservation - Sikanni Chief Canyon Protected Area encompasses a distinct section of two river canyons within the Sikanni Chief – Buckinghorse drainage of the Muskwa Plateau ecosection.
+- Conservation: Sikanni Chief Canyon Park encompasses a distinct section of two river canyons within the Sikanni Chief – Buckinghorse drainage of the Muskwa Plateau ecosection.
 Boreal white and black spruce forests dominate the landscape above the canyon.
 Alluvial stands of white spruce along the Sikanni Chief River are another key feature.

 Activities Available at this Park